 There is one highly sought after placement at Franklin College available for each of the following subject areas:

 The Schools Direct scheme is a well-respected collaboration between schools, colleges and higher education providers across the Humber region.
 The institutions work closely together to offer high quality placements and tuition which upon successful completion will lead to gaining a Post Graduate Certificate in Education (PGCE) which is essential when applying for NQT positions.
-Bishop Grosseteste University will provide the academic tuition for all subjects.

 The first two weeks of this programme of study will be spent with the Higher Education provider looking at education theory and preparing you for your placement in college.
 You will then spend four days per week at Franklin College observing, teaching and being supported by your experienced mentor and one day with your Higher Education Provider.
 As part of your placement you will have full access to training sessions and college activities.